Skip to main content

 (Image credit: Mega Crit)

-Naturally, you don’t just fight stuff in Slay The Spire 2.
-You’ll also have to pick your path forward in each Act as you work your way to the boss.
-In multiplayer, each player will vote on which path to take, a la selecting a course in online Mario Kart.
+As well as fighting as a team you’ll also have to pick your path forward together in each Act, as you work your way to the boss.
+Each player will vote on which path to take, like selecting a course online in Mario Kart.
 If players differ on which path to take, one player’s decision will be chosen at random, and everyone will enter whichever battle or event is picked.

 Fortunately, players can draw on the map to aid in discussions about what the best path forward is.
 Nothing’s stopping you from just drawing on the map in your downtime for the fun of it, which was my preferred way of using the drawing tools.